-On November 1, 2002, TWI Holdings, Inc. (collectively with its subsidiaries, TWI Holdings (Successor to Tempur World, Inc.)) acquired (the Tempur Acquisition) Tempur World, Inc. (Predecessor to TWI Holdings, Inc.).
+On November 1, 2002, TWI Holdings, Inc. (the Successor to Tempur World, Inc.) acquired (the Tempur Acquisition) Tempur World, Inc. (the Predecessor to TWI Holdings, Inc.).
 The total acquisition price of Tempur World, Inc. (collectively with its subsidiaries, Tempur World) was approximately \$268,483,800.
 The Tempur Acquisition was financed with approximately \$146,638,700 in cash proceeds of newly issued Series A Convertible Preferred Stock and Class A Common Stock and \$107,679,400 of incremental senior and mezzanine debt borrowings, net of approximately \$5,751,900 of Tempur World's cash.